Medigap vs Medicare Advantage

 Can I keep my plan if I move states?

-Medigap is portable nationwide with any Medicare provider.
-Medicare Advantage plans are service-area based; a move may require plan changes.
+Medigap is portable nationwide with Medicare-accepting providers.
+Medicare Advantage is service-area based and may require a plan change after a move.